zknoebel/ICS211HomeWork1/src/README.txt

 	The bubble and insertion sorts both have the same potential for shortest run time during a best case scenario, however the selection sort will typically run faster, because on average it will not have to perform as many swaps as the other two.

+	After running the "bigO" methods in the main method, the fact that the "big O" of each sort is n^2 is quite apparent.
+	As each array length is raised by one power of ten, the run times increase by about two powers of ten (take about 100 times longer).

+	After running the avgTest method (average run time test) in the main method.
+It shows that Bubble Sort is typically the least efficient, Insertion Sort is in the middle and Selection sort is the most efficient.
-	After running the sorts on an array of length 5000, 1000 times each with a new random array each time, the average run times came out to be...
+	The avtTest runs the sorts on an array of length 5000, 1000 times each with a new random array each time, the average run times came out to be...

 	Bubble sort:    1.331 seconds